htutwin/Indirect-Requests-with-LLMs/README.md

-# How Well Does a Current LLM Understand Indirect Requests?
+# How well does a current LLM understand Indirect Requests?
 This repository contains the data, analysis, poster and report for the research project.

 ## Research Question